 There are lots of materials to choose from.
 Metals, plastics, woods, and composites, in varying thicknesses, colours, and finishes.

-A good place to begin is to decide the style you want your sign to convey.
+A good place to begin is for you to decide the style you want your sign to convey.
 100mm thick, stainless steel with LED lighting, will express a different feeling to 10mm thick, glued-on plastic letters.

 Location and positioning are also important.
 Raised letters appear dimensional when they’re visible from all angles.
-Otherwise, save money and opt for flat panels.
+Otherwise, save your money and opt for flat panels.

 Planning consent may also be required for raised letters and 3D signs.
 Depending on the location and any previous signage on or near the premises, your local authority may want to know.
 Check with your landlord or council planning department if you’re unsure about permission for exterior signs.

 Flat cut letters are individually cut out from sheets of substrates.
 Commonly shaped on CNC routers, as well as laser and water jet cutters.

 Often, flat cuts adhere directly to a smooth surface.
 Or protrude from the surface with studs, rods, or packers.

 Flat cuts can also be layered.
 Separate layers glued together make thicker letters.
 Or different coloured outlines, shadows and background panels are added behind the flat-cut letters.